pshegde/todo/README.md

 Persist to sqlite<br>
 Add a custom adapter<br>
 Display priorities<br>
+Should show error message if empty text<br>
+Add a dialog and spinner to allow user to select priority<br>
+In exit text user should be able to edit the priority<br>

 I am still working on additional features and will update them here once they are complete.